orbiting/matomo/README.md

 git push production
 ```

-Once the code is deployed you should disable tracking by setting the following env:
+Once the code is deployed you should disable tracking by setting the following env or if you're using the `queuedtracking:process` scheduler you can keep tracking but just temporarily remove the process job.
+You might also want to remove the archive jobs.

 ```
 heroku config:set DISABLE_TRACKING=1